Arnaz87/aurovm/docs/Module Format.md

 The metadata is structured like s-expressions with a custom binary encoding.
 Each element starts with a varint, the first bit indicates if the item is a list (0) or a string (1), and the rest of the bits indicate the number of subelements for lists or the number of characters for strings.
 The list bit is 0 so that the byte 0 represents an empty list, the closest value to nil.

-# Core modules

-This part is not definitive yet, it's more related to the standard library than to the module format.

-Module `cobre.type` has operations to build types.
-Built types are aliases to other types but expanded with certain characteristics, like interfaces, which are functions bound to the types, and casts, which allow to convert types to other types at runtime.

-Module `cobre.module` has tools to create and manipulate modules at runtime, which allow module files to compute modules at load time by setting their module #1 to a constructed module.